illinois-cs241/illinois-cs241.github.io/_docs/know_your_tools.md

 ```

-This looks scary, but if you Google some makefile basics and carefully read the comments it should mostly make sense.
-However, these are the things you will need to know at the minimum:
+This looks scary, but if you Google some makefile basics and carefully read the comments it should start to make sense.
+These are the things you will need to know, at the minimum:

 * Compile the assignment: